Marinus Dijkhuizen: Playing career

 Dijkhuizen was born in 's-Gravenzande.
-A forward, he spent the majority of his 14-year professional career in the top two divisions of Dutch football, most notably with two spells at both Excelsior and SC Cambuur.
-He was a part of the SC Cambuur team which secured promotion to the Eredivisie in the 1997–98 season and later played top-flight football with FC Utrecht.
+A forward, he spent the majority of his 14-year professional career in the top two divisions of Dutch football, most notably with two spells at both Excelsior and Cambuur.
+He was a part of the SC Cambuur team which secured promotion to the Eredivisie in the 1997–98 season and later played top-flight football with Utrecht.
 He had a loan spell with Scottish Premier League club Dunfermline Athletic during the 2000–01 season.
 He retired at the end of the 2008–09 season after a player-coach spell at hometown club 's-Gravenzande SC.

 Coaching career

 's-Gravenzandse SV

 In 2008, Dijkhuizen took up a coaching role at Eerste Klasse club 's-Gravenzandse SV, the club where he began his career.
 He left the club in 2009.

-FC Utrecht
+Utrecht

-During the 2012–13 Eredivisie season, Dijkhuizen worked as a forward coach at former club FC Utrecht.
+During the 2012–13 Eredivisie season, Dijkhuizen worked as a forward coach at former club Utrecht.
 In January 2018, he returned to the club as assistant to manager Jean-Paul de Jong and remained in the role until January 2020.